Here are some questions I have seen recently about how long it takes to improve your credit score for a mortgage:

-A rough rule of thumb is that you should be able to get a mortgage at an OK interest rate from a high street lender:
+The rough rule of thumb pre-pandemic is that you could get a mortgage at an OK interest rate from a high street lender:

 - if all your defaults were more than three years ago

-- and you have repaid all the defaults and any arrangement to pay debts more than a year ago.
+- and you had repaid all the defaults and any arrangement to pay debts more than a year ago.

-This may mean you need to change your plan.
-If you were going to repay your debts over the next three years and also save up the deposit during that time, it may be better to use all the money in the first year to pay off the debts the save the deposit in the next two years.
+It may be better to use all the money in the first year to pay off the debts the save the deposit in the next two years.
+That means when you apply for the mortgage, your debts will have been settled for longer.
 See How to juggle repaying debts and saving a deposit for details.

 Debts that have fallen off your credit records

 I said you have to repay them all – this even applies when debts have dropped off your credit record.

 (The exception – this doesn’t apply if your old debt is “unenforceable” for some reason.
 This could be because it is Statute barred or because the creditor cannot produce the CCA agreement for the debt.
 Here the creditor can’t take you to court for a CCJ.
 If you aren’t sure about this, talk to National Debtline on 0808 808 4000 about it – they can help you understand if it applies to any of your old debts that aren’t on your credit record.)

 Your credit record isn’t the only way a lender can see what debts you have – debts you are repaying also show up on your bank statements.
 And you can’t stop paying a debt when it disappears from your credit record or you will get a CCJ which wrecks your chance of a mortgage for another 6 years.

 So your credit record may now look great if you are in an old debt management plan, but you are very unlikely to get a mortgage until the DMP has finished.